International Hotel (San Francisco)

 The International Hotel, often referred to locally as the I-Hotel, was a low-income single-room-occupancy residential hotel in San Francisco, California's Manilatown.
 It was home to many Asian Americans, specifically a large Filipino American population.
-Around 1954, the I-Hotel also famously housed in its basement Enrico Banduccci's original "hungry i" nightclub.
+Around 1954, the I-Hotel also famously housed in its basement Enrico Banducci's original "hungry i" nightclub.
 During the late 60s, real estate corporations proposed plans to demolish the hotel, which would necessitate displacing all of the I-Hotel's elderly tenants.

 In response, housing activists, students, community members, and tenants united to protest and resist eviction.
 All the tenants were evicted on August 4, 1977 and the hotel was demolished in 1981.
 After the site was purchased by the International Hotel Senior Housing Inc., it was rebuilt and opened in 2005.
 It now shares spaces with St. Mary's School and Manilatown Center.

 History

 Residential hotel

 The I-Hotel, originally established as a luxury location for travelers in 1854, relocated to Kearny Street in 1873 and was rebuilt in 1907 after the 1906 San Francisco Earthquake and Fire.
 During the 1920s and 1930s, thousands of seasonal Asian laborers came to reside at the I-Hotel.
-The communities and building around the I-Hotel grew into a 10-block Filipino American enclave along Kearny Street known as Manilatown, the Manilatown section of San Francisco.
+The communities and buildings around the I-Hotel grew into a 10-block Filipino American enclave along Kearny Street known as Manilatown, the Manilatown section of San Francisco.
 During the 1960s, residents were able to rent a room in the hotel for less than $50 a month.

+It was well-known as a low-cost housing option for Chinese immigrants and Chinatown residents.
+It was also a frequent gathering place for politically left wing Asian Americans in the Bay Area and beginning 1969 the Asian Community Center operated in one of its basements.